OpenWaterFoundation/owf-app-dev-ng/ng-workspace/projects/OpenWaterFoundation/common/README.md

 To publish as a GitHub Package using npm, perform the following steps:

->Note: If publishing the package for the first time, skip to step 3.
+>Note: If publishing the package for the first time, skipping to step 3 will publish the package as the default version of `0.0.1`.

 1. `cd` into `ng-workspace/projects/OpenWaterFoundation/common`
 2. `npm version <version_number>` where `<version_number>` is the new version to be published.